 Too Much Media

-I’ve been a web developer at Too Much Media since 2006, and one of the most senior developers in the company.
-My largest project has been a credit card processing system, which has successfully processed thousands of transactions a day for years.
-My current main project is restructuring our main software system, NATS, with a new API-controlled admin interface in Angular 5
+I was a web developer at Too Much Media 2006-2021, and one of the most senior developers in the company.
+My largest project was a credit card processing system, which has successfully processed thousands of transactions a day for years.
+My last project was restructuring our main software system, NATS, with a complete REST Interface, while using JIRA to delegate development of the admin frontend interface in Angular X. The released current state of the new interface can be seen on the NATS “Democash” Site.
+Additionally I led a project to add Unit Testing of their APIs to GitLab Continuous Development, and utilized the same tests to generate automated wiki documentation.

-VampMan was created as the backbone of my now-defunct “Vampire the Rebirth” IRC game, as a direct competitor to the also-now-defunct Diablerie.org IRC game.
-The project consists of two modules: a module for PHP-Nuke, an ancient PHP CMS, and a module of PHP-IRC, an IRC bot written in PHP.
+Back in 2006 VampMan was created as the backbone of my now-defunct “Vampire the Rebirth” IRC game, as a direct competitor to the also-now-defunct Diablerie.org IRC game (both of our groups said the other were jerks, and we were both right).
+The project consists of two modules: a module for PHP-Nuke, an ancient PHP CMS that thought

 NJIT Today was my senior project at my university.
 The project was to create a feed aggregator, which would automatically update based on the feeds chosen.
 As well, old articles were to be stored in the database, so that a user could view the site as it was on a date in the past.